Electric Vehicle Chargers

 Slow.
 Level 1 (120 Volts) is not a separate charger at all.
 Use your EV’s charge cord to plug into a standard AC 120 volt outlet at home.
 Adds ~ 5 miles of range per hour to your battery.

 Faster.
 Level 2 (240 Volts) for home (and some public charging) will charge your vehicle overnight, ~5-7 times faster than Level 1.
 It is usually much cheaper than public network chargers (especially if your electricity provider offers time-of-use rates for charging during off peak hours).
 It requires 240V.
 If you do not have 240V in your garage or carport, this may require a wiring upgrade (a few hundred dollars) and possibly an electric panel upgrade as well.
-There are Federal, State and electricity provider incentives to help with that.
+There are State and electricity provider incentives to help with that.
 But you may be able to avoid a panel upgrade by installing a circuit splitter.
 Read incentive fine print – some EV charger incentives will pay for making your residence EV ready vs. incentives just for the cost of the hardware.

-Fastest.
-Direct Current (DC).
 These are found along roadways, like the Tesla Supercharging network.
-Charging speeds and technology are expanding as more cars can charge at higher voltages – the Lucid Air Pure can add 312 miles in 15 minutes, for example.
-But not all cars are compatible with the high electric loads (Tesla V3 250kW Superchargers can have 480 volts/300 amps) of DC charging, and not all fast chargers deliver the power needed to ensure a fast charge.
+Charging speeds and technology are expanding as more cars are able to charge at higher voltages – the Hyundai IONIQ 5 adds 100 miles in 6 minutes at 800 volt/350 kW ultra fast DC chargers, for example.
+But not all cars are compatible with the high electric loads of DC charging (Tesla Superchargers operate at 400V to 1000V with currents typically deliver 300A to over 600A), and not all fast chargers deliver the power needed to ensure a fast charge.
 If you are buying an older car make sure you understand its charging capability and constraints.
-For new cars however, Ford, GM, Mercedes-Benz, Polestar, Honda, Kia, Jaguar, Hyundai, Genesis, and Rivian, Volvo and others announced that their vehicles will be able to use 12,000 of Tesla’s reliable Superchargers starting in 2024 via adaptors.
-After that these companies will build their EVs with Tesla connectors standard.

 Be aware that charging connectors differ by vehicle model and region in the world.
 Also for AC or DC charging.
 Connectors had been converging towards two types in the U.S., the Combined Charging System Combo and the Tesla connector.
 A Magic Dock adaptor allows EVs with a CCS plus to charge at a limited number of Tesla Superchargers.
 But a growing number of companies are adopting Tesla’s connector as standard.
 Originally developed in Japan, the CHAdeMO is a DC fast charging connector, which may charge some models in the US like 2011-2021 Nissan Leafs and Mitsubishi iMiEV.